tmfarrell/ont_dap/README.md

 ####Usage
 ---------

-These should work provided all the dependencies for poretools installed properly.
+(1) Run poretools to assess sequencing run performance (Note: this should work provided all

-(1) Run poretools to assess sequencing run performance:
+    the dependencies for poretools installed properly):

     $ ./run_poretools.sh -h

-(2) Align and compute alignment statistics:
+(2) Align and compute alignment statistics (Note: this should work provided samtools is installed):

     $ ./run_alignment.sh -h